Further reading

 Moto Bloggers

-I’m slowly deleting inactive rider blogs from my Blog Roll however some abandoned blogs are still listed because they offer unique information.
-Note a couple of these seem to have become geo fenced.
+I’m slowly deleting inactive blogs from my Blog Roll however some I have retained here despite being abandoned because they have information about riding destinations not found anywhere.
+(Note a couple of these blogs seem to now be geo fenced).

 Reviews

 99% of YouTube review channels are merely ‘content creation’ channels.
-They don’t review items, they quote press release material supplied to them careful to not say anything negative to upset distributors – but here is an Australian independent motorcycle gear test site that really tests gear and tells it like it is.
+They don’t review items, they quote press release material and carefully never say anything negative to upset distributors.
+Here is an Australian independent motorcycle gear test site that really tests gear and tells it like it is.

 Motocap Safety Ratings